 Yes.
 Although they have the highest magnetic field strength and have a higher coercivity (which makes them magnetically stable), neodymium magnets have a lower Curie temperature and are more sensitive to heat and vulnerable to oxidation than samarium-cobalt magnets.

-If a magnet heated above its maximum operating temperature (176°F (80°C) for standard N grades) the magnet will permanently lose a fraction of its magnetic strength.
-If they are heated above their Curie temperature (590°F (310°C) for standard N grades), they will lose all of their magnetic properties.
+If a magnet is heated above its maximum operating temperature (176°F/80°C for standard N grades) the magnet will permanently lose a fraction of its magnetic strength.
+If they are heated above their Curie temperature (590°F/310°C for standard N grades), they will lose all of their magnetic properties.

-Our magnets are finished with a three-layer nickel-copper-nickel plating, and this coating provides enough protection for most applications.
+Our magnets are finished with a three-layer nickel/copper/nickel plating, and this coating provides enough protection for most applications.
 But remember, neodymium magnets are not waterproof.
 They will rust or corrode in the presence of moisture.
 If used underwater, outdoors or in a moist environment, they can corrode and lose magnetic strength.

 If you need magnets for applications that may expose them to moisture, consider trying our sewing magnets which are encased in PVC to protect them.
 We also have other coating options available which are weather resistant, contact us for more information.